How to bulk rename files on Mac: Quick and easy methods

-How to batch rename files using Renamer
+How to bulk rename files on Mac using Renamer

 When I first tackled the daunting task of renaming thousands of vacation photos, I quickly realized I needed a better solution than manually renaming each file.
 That’s when I discovered Renamer.
 The app has all the tools you need for complete control over batch renaming files.
 It allows you to: